Azure/iot-edge-opc-publisher-v1/README.md

 **Please note: This feature is only available in version 2.5 and below of OPC Publisher.**

-OPC Publisher allows filtering the parts of the non-standardized, simple telemetry format via a separate configuration file, which can be specified via the `--tc` command line option.
+OPC Publisher allows filtering the parts of the non-standardized, simple telemetry format via a separate configuration file, which can be specified via the `tc` command line option.
 If no configuration file is specified, the full JSON telemetry format is sent to IoT Hub.
 The format of the separate telemetry configuration file is described [here](TelemetryFormatConfiguration.md).